 Denny Fouts spent early spring 1941 away from the West Coast to work on a farm in Pennsylvania.
 It was the first step on a path he hoped would lead to a complete reformation of his way of life.

-His adventures up to this point is the stuff of legend.
+His adventures up to this point are the stuff of legends.
 He spent the late thirties hustling his way around Europe.
 A twenty-something of soul-piercing beauty, he drew eyes and lust from a catalogue of renowned and well-to-do lovers.